 About

 Kristin is a native of Grosse Pointe, Michigan, and moved to Virginia in 1997 after she completed law school.
-She is married to Frank Wright, also an attorney at the firm.
-They have two college-age sons at the University of Virginia and Auburn University, which means she gets to have a single, blue and orange, supportive wardrobe.
+She is married to Frank Wright, Jr. They have two sons, a daughter-in-law, and a beagle.

 Kristin is a member of the Virginia State Bar, Virginia Bar Association, Lynchburg Bar Association, and the Campbell County Bar Association.
 She is an inactive member of the District of Columbia Bar.
 Kristin is a past faculty member for the Virginia State Bar Association’s Professionalism Course and a past member of the board of the Lynchburg Bar Association.